 Let’s start with the base.
+I actually baked my tortillas so they are a bit more like a tostada for this recipe.
 Tostadas are basically crispy tortillas that you pile your toppings with.
 Pretty much like a large tortilla chip.
 They’re easy to find in the store, but if you find yourself with some extra tortillas and just want to make your own, that’s pretty simple to do too.

 - Flip them over and bake an additional 5-10 minutes and you’re done.